oisdk/site/posts/2016-11-17-semirings-lhs.markdown

 [ (x,y,z) | x <- [1..], y <- [1..], z <- [1..], x*x + y*y == z*z ]
 ```

-The above expression will diverge.
+This expression will diverge without yielding a single triple.
 It will search through every possible value for `z`{.haskell} before incrementing either `x`{.haskell} or `y`{.haskell}.
 Since there are infinite values for `z`{.haskell}, it will never find a triple.
-For search problems like the above, a list comprehension is equivalent to depth-first search.
+In other words, vanilla list comprehensions in Haskell perform depth-first search.

-In order to express another kind of search (either breadth-first or depth-bounded), a different monad is needed.
-These monads explored in @fischer_reinventing_2009 and @spivey_algebras_2009.
+In order to express other kinds of search (either breadth-first or depth-bounded), different monads are needed.
+These monads are explored in @fischer_reinventing_2009 and @spivey_algebras_2009.

-You can actually use the *exact* same notation as above with another monad using `-XMonadComprehensions`{.haskell} and `-XOverloadedLists`{.haskell}.
+You can actually use the *exact* same notation as above with arbitrary alternative monads using `-XMonadComprehensions`{.haskell} and `-XOverloadedLists`{.haskell}.

 ```{.haskell .literate}
 trips :: ( Alternative m